eriksturesson/EventLandingPages/README.md

    - Create your firebase project at firebase.com
    - Follow Firebase's own steps for deploying and setting up your project.
 Use `firebase init`.
 Install, when asked all these: `emulators`, `cloud functions`, `realtime database`, `storage` and `hosting`.
 Don't remove the `databaseRules` nor `firebase`.json.
-   - Create a file `config.jsx` and copy paste your `firebaseConfig` from firebase and export the variable firebaseConfig.
-Put it here: `src\components\utilsAndInterfaces\config.tsx`.
+   - Create a file `config.tsx` and copy paste your `firebaseConfig` from firebase and export the variable firebaseConfig.
+Put it here: `src\components\utilsAndInterfaces\config.jsx`.
 You find your firebaseConfig in the firebase console --> firebase settings --> General

 2. Emulate your code:

 - Run both `firebase emulators:start` in one terminal to use the emulators for authentication, db and more, but you also need to run `npm run start` for the react-scripts to run at the same time.
 Both has to be active.
-It only works localy, not on your network, since firebase only works localy.
+It only works localy, not on your network, since firebase only works locally.
 - All users are admins currently, so just create a user with email and password in firebase emulator (standard set tolocalhost:4000, in theauth-section) and login with those credentials.
 Everytime you restart the firebase emulators you will need to recreate your user.

 3. Deploy to firebase (not tested yet)